-According to the Kai Garib Municipality, the proposed development represents a significant step towards service delivery and housing objectives within the municipality and broader Kimberley area.
-As such, this initiative is a positive step towards better governance and service delivery and will benefit the broader Kimberley community.
-Furthermore, this development will not only meet the pressing needs of adequate housing within the municipality but will also be in line to support of the municipal IDP objectives to provide housing for the poor and decrease the city's housing backlog as well as fulfil the Constitutional mandate to provide adequate housing and basic services to citizens.
+According to the Kai Garib Municipality, the proposed development represents a significant step towards service delivery and housing objectives within the municipality and the broader Keimoes area.
+As such, this initiative is a positive step towards better governance and service delivery and will benefit the broader Keimoes community.
+Furthermore, this development will not only meet the pressing needs of adequate housing within the municipality but will also be in line to support the municipal IDP objectives of (i) providing housing for the poor, (ii) decreasing the city's housing backlog, and (iii) fulfil the Constitutional mandate to provide adequate housing and basic services to citizens.

-According to the Kai Garib Municipality's Integrated Development Plan (IDP 2017 - 2018), ... the municipality has indicated that there is a pressing need for houses, especially low cost houses, as well as serviced plots within all of the communities within the Kai !Garib area.
+According to the Kai !Garib Municipality's Integrated Development Plan (IDP 2020-21), ... there is a pressing need for houses, especially low-cost houses, as well as serviced plots within all of the communities within the Kai !Garib area.
 However, it is quite satisfying to see that a great deal of progress was made in the delivering brick houses to communities since 1994.
 Unfortunately, the communities need for houses exceed the speed at which houses are built on individual erven.

-According to the Census 2011 (Stats SA) 88.4 % of the population live in formal dwellings and 43.1 % households live in houses which they own and have fully paid off.
+According to the Census 2011 (Stats SA), 88.4 % of the population live in formal dwellings where 43.1% of households are comprised of houses which they own and have fully paid off.
 However, according to service delivery data from the Municipality, the number of informal settlements is growing overnight and the demand for service provision in these areas pose great challenges.